openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _description: _

-Turns of depth testing so rendering happens in drawing order of draw rather than by z-depth.
+Turns off depth testing so rendering happens in draw order rather than by z-depth.
 Turning off depth test is useful for combining 3d scenes with 2d overlays such as a control panel.
 ~~~~{.cpp}
 void testApp::draw(){